Chisago Lakes High School: Arts

 Chisago Lakes High School offers a few co-curricular and extra-curricular programs in the arts.
-Their musical theatre program, has put on 11 productions, notably 2014's White Christmas which won Outstanding Overall Production/Performance from the Hennepin Theatre Trust's SpotLight program.
+Their musical theatre program, has put on 11 productions, notably 2014's White Christmas which won Outstanding Overall Production/Performance from the Hennepin Theatre Trust's SpotLight program and qualified to perform a medley at Spotlight Showcase.
+2021's Bye Bye Birdie and 2023's The Addams Family qualified as well.